|

 But no, the real data is not secret, but it is well hidden in Oil Industry production and marketing data.

-And the only "expose" exists only in few Oil and Auto Industry trade publications, which are seldom or never seen by the motoring public.
+And the only "expose" exists in few Oil and Auto Industry trade publications, which are seldom or never seen by the motoring public.

-REAL value of Petroleum Lube Basestock
+REAL value of Petroleum Lube Base stock

-Almost daily in any financial news item you hear a quote of how much is a Barrel of Crude Oil being sold to producers of petroleum products.
+Almost daily in any financial news item you hear a quote about how many US Dollars is a "Barrel of Crude Oil".

 Very few people are aware that a barrel of petroleum is a measure that is equivalent to 42 US Gallons.